 The Company's primary focus for the foreseeable future will be exploring the potential of the Raleigh Lake lithium pegmatite project.
-In addition, it will follow up on work with strategic partner GFL to advance exploration programs on its Mariana lithium-potash brine (Argentina), and Avalonia lithium (Ireland) rare metals pegmatite projects.
-The Company will, in parallel, be exploring its strategic options on Mariana.
-The Company will also be working with Essential Metals to facilitate the exploration on the Mavis Lake lithium project.
+In addition, it will follow up on work with strategic partner GFL to advance exploration programs on its Avalonia lithium (Ireland) rare metals pegmatite project.
 It is also seeking out new project opportunities globally.